StefanRandow/StefanRandow.github.io/_pages/home.md

 title: Home
 ---

-Welcome to My Website, this site serves to host my personal projects, and act as an online Resume & Portfolio!
+Hello!
+My Name is Stefan Randow, I am a graduate student at the University of Minnesota, Duluth, where I currently study Mathematics.
-My name is Stefan Randow, I am a Student at Metropolitan State University, where I study Math & Physics.
-Programming has become something of a hobby of mine lately, I have made Space Weather program, an 'Auto-Tweeter' and my latest project is this website.
+I am also a part time distance learning student at the Air Force Institute of Technology (AFIT), where I am pursuing a graduate certificate in Space Systems.